michelrandahl/cv/README.md

 michel@randahl.net / Addr.: Holte, DK / Phone.: 28681069 / [LinkedIn](www.linkedin.com/in/michel-randahl) / [GitHub](https://github.com/michelrandahl)

 ## Profile
-Software developer with a passion for Functional Programming (FP).
-I have more than 5 years practical experience working professionally with FP, and on top of that I've spend a significant amount of spare time learning and playing around with various FP languages.
-What especially attracts me to FP is to be able to write code that is reliable, transparent and concise, which in my opinion all are factors that leads to more correct and maintainable software.
+I am a Software Developer with a strong passion for Functional Programming (FP), with over 6 years of experience in FP.
+I have solid understanding of FP principles, honed through both professional experience and spare time studies, and I am particularly drawn to its ability to produce reliable, transparent, and concise code.
-Besides FP, I have approximate 3-4 years of experience working with AWS and I've been using Linux both for work and hobbies for more than 7 years.
-I enjoy problem solving alone as well as in collaboration, and I enjoy learning from others as well as teaching others.
+Additionally, I have 3 years of experience using AWS and I have been using Linux for 8 years across work, study, and hobbies.
+I enjoy tackling complex problems both individually and as part of a team, and enjoy learning from others as well as sharing my knowledge with others.
+I strive to create simple, maintainable, and robust solutions.

 ## History of Employment
-**Software developer** @ Criipto ApS _(dec 2021 - now)_
+**Software developer** @ Criipto _(dec 2021 - now)_
-- I worked on maintaining and extending a NodeJS Stripe integration for handling of customer subscriptions and usage registration, a F#/Fable project for signing documents with E-ID, and  a demo application for showcasing the implementation of the 'Verify' E-ID product in a ClojureScript(Re-frame) context.
+- At Criipto, a broker for E-ID solutions like Danish MitID and Norwegian BankID, I worked on a range of projects.
+Amongst others Stripe integration, audit logging, and maintainance of existing systems.
-- **_Technologies:_** F# (Fable, Elmish), C#, NodeJS, React, ClojureScript (Re-frame), Azure.
+- **_Technologies:_** F#, C#, NodeJS, React, Azure, Bicep.

 **Software developer** @ [Skatteministeriet / UFST (udviklings og forenklingsstyrelsen)](https://www.ufst.dk/) _(jan 2017 - nov 2021)_
-- I worked at a project for future valuation and taxation of Danish properties.
-The taxation of properties is an area which has been grossly neglected for many years in Denmark, and as such the project is of much importance to the Danish society.
-At the project I had the honour of working together with a big team of passionate Clojure developers.
-My work mostly evolved around developing and reviewing code for the backend parts of the application which the case workers will use.
-Amongst others I worked on the Event sourcing implementation, implemented various sorts of ETL jobs and worked on API's.
-I also did a tiny bit of frontend development (ClojureScript) and some DevOps related work for deploying and running our applications in AWS.
+- At Skatteministeriet/UFST, I was part of a project aimed at improving the future valuation and taxation of Danish properties, a crucial initiative for the Danish society after years of neglect in this area.
+I collaborated with a skilled team of Clojure developers and was involved in the development and review of the backend code for the application used by case workers.
+My key contributions included working on the event sourcing implementation, designing and implementing various ETL jobs, and working on API implementations.
+I also contributed to some of the DevOps tasks and dipped my toes into frontend development with ClojureScript.
-- **_Technologies:_** Clojure, ClojureScript, AWS, Postgresql, MSSQL, Cassandra, Event Sourcing, Docker, Bash, Linux, Jenkins.
+- **_Technologies:_** Clojure, ClojureScript, AWS, Terraform, Postgresql, Cassandra, Event Sourcing, Docker, Bash, Linux, Jenkins.

 **Intern (Software developer)** @ [Noitso](https://www.noitso.dk/) _(feb 2013 - aug 2014)_
-- Took part in developing a CRM solution from scratch and provide support to the users of the CRM solution.
+- Took part in the development of a CRM solution and provide support to the users of the CRM solution.
 - **_Technologies:_** C#, Javascript, HTML5, MSSQL, ASP MVC

 **Military Service in the Royal Danish Navy, postman** _(2006 - 2009)_